 Inflation is considered a wealth eroder.
 No matter how much you save, if your savings can’t beat the ongoing inflation rate, then there will be no savings in real terms.
 You may end up spending all your saved money mid-way of your retired life.

-The best investment instrument is the one that will help you to earn a standard real rate of return.
-If you are new to the finance world, it might be challenging to understand what a real rate of return is.
+The best investments for inflation are the ones that will help you to earn a standard real rate of return.
+If you are new to the finance world, it might be challenging to understand the real rate of return.
 Let’s understand it in simple terms: